XplayzHD/mc-server/installation/arch.md

     umount -R /mnt
     shutdown -h now
     ```
 4. Unplug the usb and power on the machine.
 It should boot immediately into the Arch login.
 You should be able to log in using `root` as the username and the password set earlier.
 If not, repeat the previous steps to install Arch.
+Once Arch is installed, follow [cloning](../README.md#cloning) instructions to setup the server.